gildeb/Self-Balancing-Robot-DC-motors/README.md

 On successfull connexion, the IP address of RP2040 will be displayed in the interpreter output.

-In your cell phone, open a browser (Chrome, Safari, ...) and just enter that address.
+In your cell phone, open a browser (Chrome, Safari, ...) and enter the address.

 ## Starting